 - Communicate findings and recommendations—both orally and in writing—with confidence and professionalism to influence their decisions and inspire action that advances public objectives and interests.

 - Work effectively with others with diverse experiences and perspectives to forge professional relationships with a community client and capstone teammates.

 Leadership and Management

 Planning and Public Affairs

 Capstone Preparation Workshop

-Most capstone courses also require the Capstone Preparation Workshop (PA 5080), which is designed to reinforce students’ previous learning on skills important to their capstone project work.
+All capstone courses also require the Capstone Preparation Workshop (PA 5080), which is designed to reinforce students’ previous learning on skills important to their capstone project work.
+(If you are an MDP student, this same prep course has the course number MDP 5100.)
 Instruction emphasizes: problem-solving, research design, project management, successful team interactions, communications, and a critical framework to complete the capstone project.
 Students will work with their teammates to prepare a draft of the project’s plan, group norms, and a client memorandum of agreement, as well as an assessment of the need for Institutional Review Board (IRB) approval of data collection.
-The Capstone Preparation Workshop is typically completed early in the same semester as the capstone itself.
+The Capstone Preparation Workshop is completed in the semester before the capstone itself.
 The summer Capstone Preparation Workshop is held three evenings late in the spring semester before the summer capstone begins.
-Courses requiring PA 5080 will be noted in the course description on the Course Guide.

 Title page guidelines